 Example: Brian is a sports anchorperson for a TV network.

-Brian is NOT an exempt employee under the executive, administrative and professional exemption because his job does not involve discretion or independent judgment.4
+Brian is NOT an exempt employee under the executive, administrative and professional exemption because his job does not involve discretion or independent judgment.
+In short, it is not exempt work.4

-There is an exception to the normal professional wage-hour exemption for registered nurses.
+There is an exception to the normal professional wage-hour employee exemption for registered nurses.

-Registered nurses are non-exempt employees–which means overtime rules apply to them–unless they are primarily engaged in executive or administrative tasks and meet the other requirements of the white-collar exemption.5
+Registered nurses are non-exempt employees–which means overtime hours rules apply to them–unless they are primarily engaged in executive or administrative tasks and meet the other requirements of the white-collar/executive exemption.5

 1.2.
 Other exempt professionals